Auto Node Feature

 Usually, when testing a site, the validator starts a supervisor and waits for the external site to connect.

-With the auto node feature, the validator start a local site which connect to the supervisor and is then tested.
-Similarly, when testing a supervisor, it will start a local supervisor which will be tested.
+With the auto node feature, the validator starts a local site that connects to the supervisor and is then tested.
+Similarly, when testing a supervisor, it starts a local supervisor that is tested.

 The auto site/supervisor runs inside the same Async reactor as the validator.